Skip to content ↓

 Home learning is issued on a Friday and is due in the following Wednesday.

-Home learning consists of 1 x talking ticket based on the Phase 1 aspect they are learning and 1 x Maths task each week, linked to the learning that has taken place in school.
+Home learning consists of 1 x talking ticket based on the Phase 1 aspect they are learning and 1 x Wellcomm activity each week.

 Should any of the Nursery pupils need support with their home learning, the Nursery teaching team can provide this throughout the week.